flare891/rmslow/rms-frontend/apps/s3/README.md

 ## Known issues

-If you upload a nested folder with folders of the same name, example: "folder/folder/file.txt", it will not preserve the folder structure.
+- If you upload a nested folder with folders of the same name, example: "folder/folder/file.txt", it will not preserve the folder structure.

-SInce the file-explorer lib does not supportinternal drang and drop, then it is not supported in this app either.
+- Since the file-explorer lib does not supportinternal drang and drop, then it is not supported in this app either.

+- Nothing saves so a refresh of the page will reset you to the default 10 folder.
+This may be fixed after we investigate saving to local storage and hydrating state from local storage.

 ## Running unit tests